Carson and Crushell Architects in Conversation

 Interview - August 2018

 BOTB Thanks you once again to Doug and Rosie for joining us in London earlier this year and for introducing us to the work of Carson and Crushell Architects.
-The guided tour through your own home in Dublin was fascinating and it was great to see the house in so much detail and to get a sense of how the building work and family and office life intertwined.
+The guided tour through your own home in Dublin was fascinating and it was great to see the house in so much detail and to get a sense of how the building work and the family and office life intertwined.

 Earlier this year our friend the photographer James Brittain made a case for photographers re-visiting buildings and he spoke about 'the tension between visual description of architectural arrangement and the feeling of being at a place’.
 I thought your presentation did a great job of portraying both your architectural approach to the house and also the experiential qualities of living and working in it.